 Sources: U.S. Bureau of Economic Analysis and National Bureau of Economic Research.
 GDP percent change is based on chained 2005 dollars.

 The employment situation in the United States remains weak.
-In the 25 consecutive months from February 2008 to February 2010, 8.8 million non-farm jobs (net) were lost.
-In the 34 consecutive months from March 2010 to December 2012, 4.8 million non-farm jobs (net) were created.1 The unemployment rate peaked at 10.0 percent in October 2009 and has abated somewhat to a still-elevated 7.8 percent as of December 2012.2 Such a high level of unemployment places severe strain on the economy as consumers are unable or reluctant to spend.
+In the 25 consecutive months from February 2008 to February 2010, 8.7 million non-farm jobs (net) were lost.
+In the 46 consecutive months from March 2010 to December 2013, 7.6 million non-farm jobs (net) were created.1 The unemployment rate peaked at 10.0 percent in October 2009 and has abated somewhat to a still-elevated 6.7 percent as of December 2013.2 This statistic omits discouraged workers who have left the workforce and part-time workers who would prefer full-time work.
+A more expansive of labor underutilization was 13.1 percent as of December 2013.3 Such a high level of underemployment places severe strain on the economy as consumers are unable or hesitant to spend.
 The past ten years of employment data are presented in the following figure.

 MEASURES OF STRESS IN THE LABOR MARKET